Don’t risk getting poor advice and representation from an inexperienced lawyer who doesn’t put in the time and effort required for your case.

 Being declared by a court to be a drug trafficker may impact the penalty for the charge or the charges the person is convicted of.
 For example, the maximum penalty under the Misuse of Drugs Act for the offence of possession with intent to sell or supply is significantly increased when there is a trafficable quantity involved.

 Also, when a drug trafficker declaration is made it enlivens s.8 of the Criminal Property Confiscation Act 2000 (WA) (the CPC Act).
 When a person is declared to be a drug trafficker the property of that person can, under the CPC Act, be confiscated including:

 All the property that the person owns or effectively controls at the time the declaration is made; and

 All property that the person gave away at any time before the declaration was made, whether the gift was made before or after the commencement of the CPC Act.

 The effect of such a declaration is extremely serious and any person who has been charged with an offence where they are staring down the barrel of a drug trafficker declaration should seek urgent and immediate legal advice.

 Is There Anything Else I Need To Know?

-If you are charged with the offence of possession of a prohibited drug with intent to sell or supply there are a number of very important questions that need to be asked:
+If you are charged with the offence of possession of a prohibited drug with intent to sell or supply, some important questions require clarification:

-- What weight of the drug gives rise to a legal presumption of an intention to sell or supply?
+What weight of the drug enlivens a legal presumption of an intention to sell or supply?

-- Will I be subject to an automatic trafficking declaration if I am convicted?
+Will I be subject to a trafficking declaration if I am convicted?